zombiehunternr1/Unifi-Content-Filter-Blocklist/README.md

 ## ⚠️ Disclaimer

 These blocklists are provided **as-is**.
-While they blocks a wide range of unwanted domains, false positives may occur.
+While they block a wide range of unwanted domains, false positives may occur.
 Use at your own discretion and adjust the blocklist you choose according to your network needs.